matteocorti/check_ssl_cert/README.md

       --require-ocsp-stapling      Require OCSP stapling
       --require-purpose usage      Require the specified key usage (can be specified more then once)
-      --require-purpose-critical   the key usage must be critical --require-security-header header require the specified HTTP
+      --require-purpose-critical   The key usage must be critical --require-security-headers   Require all the HTTP security headers:
-                                   security header (e.g., X-Frame-Options)
-      --require-security-headers   require all the HTTP security headers:
                                      Content-Security-Policy
                                      Permissions-Policy
                                      Referrer-Policy
                                      strict-transport-security
                                      X-Content-Type-Options
                                      X-Frame-Options
-      --require-security-headers-path path the path to be used to fetch HTTP security headers
       --resolve ip                 Provide a custom IP address for the specified host
       --rootcert-dir path          Root directory to be used for certificate